-1. Slowly turn adjusting valve in anti-clockwise direction to open and increase until the bobbin in the flow tube indicates the required flow rate.
+1. Slowly turn adjusting screw/knob in (clockwise) direction until the outlet gauge indicates the required flow rate.

-It may be necessary to re-check the shielding gas regulator/flowmeter flow rate following the first weld sequence due to back pressure present within shielding gas hose assembly.
+It may be necessary to re-check the shielding gas regulator/flow meter flow rate following the first weld sequence due to back pressure present within shielding gas hose assembly.

-To reduce flow rate, allow the welding grade shielding gas to discharge from regulator/flowmeter by opening the downstream valve.
+2. To reduce flow rate, allow the welding grade shielding gas to discharge from regulator/flowmeter by opening the downstream valve.
 Bleed welding grade shielding gas into a well ventilated area and away from any ignition source.
-Turn adjusting screw clockwise, until the required flow rate is indicated on the gauge.
+Turn adjusting screw counterclockwise, until the required flow rate is indicated on the gauge.
 Close downstream valve.